 - Students must fulfill all of the requirements for the Master of Civil Engineering degree. - Students may choose the thesis or non-thesis track, although it is more typical that students will pursue and receive a non-thesis track degree.
 Thesis-track degrees will likely require more time to complete due to the thesis requirements. - Up to 6 credits of graduate course work (600 level and above) taken while a senior, may be "dual- counted" towards the Bachelor's and the Master's degrees.
 The dual-counted courses must be established classes in civil or environmental engineering.
-Independent study or research cannot - be dual-counted.
-The dual-counted courses must be taken as technical electives for the undergraduate degree. - Additional graduate-level courses taken while a senior beyond the two dual-counted courses may be transferred toward the master's degree as long as it is not used toward the completion of the undergraduate degree
+Independent study or research cannot be dual-counted.
+The dual-counted courses must be taken as technical electives for the undergraduate degree.
+Grade requirements for the master's degree do apply. - Additional graduate-level courses taken while a senior, beyond the two dual-counted courses, may be transferred toward the master's degree as long as it is not used toward the completion of the undergraduate degree